uoscompsci/ASPECTA-Server/README.md

 * FTGL (```sudo apt-get install ftgl-dev``` If there are libcheese dependency issues see below)
 * FreeType (http://www.freetype.org See instructions for installing the contents of the tar.gz package below)
 * boost::python (```sudo apt-get install libboost-python-dev```)
-* PYFTGL (https://code.google.com/p/pyftgl/downloads/list with the changes mentioned below)
+* PYFTGL (https://bitbucket.org/jp438/pyftglforaspecta/ See installation instructions below)

 ###Recommended